nodrygo/GoClock/README.md

 mouse Button 3 open POPUP menu

+# Goal
-goal is to check complexity against [Racket Clock](https://github.com/nodrygo/RktAlarmClock) and [Julia Clock](https://github.com/nodrygo/jAnalogAlarmClock)
+check complexity against other same clocks I have wrote in [Racket Clock](https://github.com/nodrygo/RktAlarmClock) and [Julia Clock](https://github.com/nodrygo/jAnalogAlarmClock)

 __Go__ is a very basic and archaic language compared to Racket and Julia
 __Julia__ is a very good language and  [Luxor](https://github.com/JuliaGraphics/Luxor.jl) is a great help where Go need basic Cairo API